Search

 With the iconic peaks of the Eildon Hills providing a grand backdrop, this new workplace is distinctly contemporary yet purposefully references the agricultural surroundings of the town.

 It is flexible, expandable, efficient and promotes well-being.
-Phase 1 of the BIP sets a high-quality modern aesthetic for future commercial development within the borders.
+Phase one of the BIP sets a high-quality modern aesthetic for future commercial development within the borders.

 Awards